Understanding Common Car Repair Costs: What's Fair?

 Understanding car repair costs feels like trying to decipher a secret handshake between your mechanic and your wallet.
 The national average for all types of repairs hovers around $838, but that number is just a starting point.
 Hourly labor rates alone can swing wildly, from under $50 to over $60 per hour, depending on where you live and the shop itself Source Name.

 It's easy to get lost in the jargon and feel like you're just accepting whatever number is put in front of you.
-My first car, a beat-up '98 Corolla, taught me this the hard way.
-I once paid $300 to replace a headlight assembly that I later found out I could have bought for $80 online and swapped out myself in 20 minutes.
+An old economy car teaches this lesson quickly.
+A shop might charge $300 to replace a headlight assembly you could buy for $80 online and swap out yourself in 20 minutes.
 That was a rookie mistake I don't plan on repeating.

 The Core Answer